Skip to main content

 If you have a sponsor with deep pockets, you might launch a major campaign using traditional media such as print and TV.
 If your budget is limited, however, there are many cost-effective routes to successfully promoting an event.

-Define Your Event Promotion Goals
+Start By Defining Your Event Promotion Goals

 Before you start posting on social media and sending emails, stop and think about what you hope to accomplish.
 One thing everyone aims for is to have a lot of people in attendance.
 You should have a goal for total registrations and total actual attendees.
 You may have a revenue goal that considers discounted registrations and free registrations.